Cascade-Media/Debian-11-Guides/README.md

 # Debian 11 Guides
-These Guide are here to assist and simplify the process of setting up a Linux Debian projects.
+These Guides are here to assist in simplifing the process of setting up and managing Linux Debian projects.

 ## About Debian 11 Useful Commands
-a simplified, broken down list of Linux Debian commands that may be useful
+a simplified, broken down list of Linux Debian commands that may be useful.

 ## About Debian 11 Web Server Guide
 A guide to help setup and manage an Web Server with the following packages.